 There's something about the way it melts into my skin that makes me feel amazing all day.
 Since eczema is a common issue in our household, I started making a body butter that didn't have any artificial scents or ingredients that could exacerbate our already sensitive skin.

 This post contains affiliate links to 3rd party sites where products purchased may result in paid compensation for this blogger.

 Shea body butter is my favorite follow up to shaving in the summer and my favorite treatment for cracked and dry hands in the winter.
 Even better, shea body butter is crazy-easy to make!
 If you can melt chocolate, you can make shea body butter.

 I use raw, unrefined, organic Shea Butter as the primary base in this shea body butter recipe.
-There’s a slew of reasons why Shea Butter is good for your skin: It’s high in antioxidants, has anti-inflammatory properties, and is super-nourishing and moisturizing.
-It is also easy to find on Amazon for $10 to $13 per pound and it NEVER expires.
+There's a slew of reasons why Shea Butter is good for your skin: It's high in antioxidants, has anti-inflammatory properties, and is super-nourishing and moisturizing.
+It is also easy to find on Amazon for $10 to $13 per pound and it has a long shelf life.
 That means I keep some in my fridge all the time just waiting to be put into this luxurious shea body butter.

 Shea Body Butter Recipe

 - ½ lb raw, unrefined, organic Shea Butter

 - 2 tablespoons vitamin E oil (at least 5,000 IU)

 - A few drops of essential oil (optional)

 How to make your body butter: